kaifmunshi/vehicle-rental-system/README.md

 ---

-## Installation & Running the Services
+## 3. Installation & Running the Services

 ### Installation
-For each service, run:
+For each service:
 ```bash
 npm install
 ```